elsassph/nme-drawingstage/README.md

 accessed during computations (bitmap drawing is CPU-bound) and performance collapses if you go over some threshold (it's related to L1 and L2 CPU memory cache sizes).

-- Compatible with native and Flash NME targets.
+- Compatible with all NME targets: Flash, HTML5, iOS, Android, desktop, neko.
-HTML5 target actually works... but the brush isn't colored because BitmapData.draw doesn't seem to support color transforms.

 - Click/Tap the framerate indicator to clear the stage.